Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Model description

 The resulting potentials are shown in Fig.~\ref{fig:potentials}.
-The left, middle and right respectively present the MAP potential, the MCWD potential and the sum of both.
-All potentials have two local minima: one around $75\%$ to $80\%$ tree cover, corresponding to a rainforest state; and another one, much shallower, around $20\%$ to $30\%$ tree cover and corresponding to a savannah state.
-In~\cite{Hirota2011}, the threshold between rainforest and savannah was set to $60\%$ mean tree cover.
-In the rightmost panel of Fig.~\ref{fig:potentials}, we find that this threshold of $60\%$ roughly corresponds to the basin boundary between both local minima.
-Therefore, we use this value as target below: as soon as the mean tree cover in the Amazon rainforest has decreased down to $60\%$, we consider that it has transitioned to a savannah state.
+Panels a), b) and c) respectively present the MAP potential $U_{MAP}$, the MCWD potential $U_{MCWD}$ and the average of both.
+All potentials have three local minima (indicated by a darker color): one around $80\%$ tree cover, corresponding to a rainforest state; another one around $25\%$ tree cover corresponding to a low tree cover state; and a third one at $0\%$, corresponding to a treeless state.
+Here, however, we disregard the treeless state to focus on the transition from a rainforest to a low tree cover state. \cite{Hirota2011} set the threshold between rainforest and low tree cover to $60\%$ mean tree cover.
+In the rightmost panel of Fig.~\ref{fig:potentials}, we find that the $60\%$ threshold (represented by the white dashed line) roughly corresponds to the basin boundary between both local minima.
+Therefore, we use this value as a target below: as soon as the mean tree cover in the Amazon rainforest has decreased down to $60\%$, we consider that it has transitioned to a low tree cover state, corresponding to a degraded forest.